 |

-Lisbon is one of Europe’s best kept secrets.
-Often overlooked by travelers in favor of heavyweights like Paris, Rome, and Barcelona, Lisbon still retains an old world charm while being one of the more modern western cities.
-It’s ideal location makes it easy to access from the U.S. and other cities in western Europe, and it’s still super affordable (you can get a bottle of wine for 4€!).
+Lisbon is one of Europe’s best-kept secrets.
+Often overlooked by travelers in favor of heavyweights like Paris, Rome, and Barcelona, Lisbon still retains an old-world charm while being one of the more modern Western cities.
+Its ideal location makes it easy to access from the U.S. and other cities in western Europe, and it’s still super affordable.
 Add it to your travel list—I guarantee you won’t regret it.
+This guide will help you build a list of things to do in Lisbon.

 Planning Guide

-Save this map to use on your trip:
+How to save this map to use on your trip:

 1. Click the star to the right of the map title